They’re large, they’re clogged, they’re black, they’re inflamed, and they’re a general cause for concern. What are they? Pores.

 One study looked at the size of pores based on ethnicity and age.
 It found that ethnicity (genetics) is a much more significant factor in determining pore size than age.

-It’s nice to think that a simple ‘Non-Comedogenic’ label would give you the green-light to use a product without fear of possible breakouts.
+It’s nice to think that a simple ‘Non-Comedogenic’ label would give you the green light to use a product without fear of possible breakouts.
 Unfortunately, there are some serious problems with the comedogenic scale.

 Comedogenic tests are commonly performed on rabbit ears, which react differently than human skin.
 Also, we prefer to stay cruelty-free.
 Everyone has different skin, and there’s no way to predict how anyone’s specific skin will react to a set of ingredients.
 Take a look at more facts about the Comedogenic Scale here.

 Have you ever felt like your skin looks so much better after a day in the sun?
-Not only do you have a lovely bronzed glow (hopefully not a burn) and a few new freckles, but your blemishes seem to have dried up, and your pores are basically nonexistent.
+Not only do you have a lovely bronzed glow (hopefully not a burn) and a few new freckles, but your blemishes seem to have dried up, and your pores are nonexistent.
 Is the sun the best treatment for problem skin?

-While some wavelengths of sunlight help reduce inflammation, making your skin appear brighter and healthier, sunlight can actually make your pores look larger.
+While some wavelengths of sunlight help reduce inflammation, making your skin appear brighter and healthier, sunlight can make your pores look larger.
 UV rays weaken your collagen.
 Remember that stuff that supports your skin and makes it plump and elastic?
 Decreased collagen means less elasticity in the skin, so the pores aren’t supported or tight.

 Most of us, myself included, have been taught by society that we have acne because we’re dirty (puh-lease), so it’s easy to assume that blackheads are the visible representation of that.
 I mean, they’re black dots that appear in your pores; I’m just putting two and two together here.

 The truth?
-A blackhead is made up of oxidized sebum and dead skin cells that are clogging your pore.
+A blackhead is made up of oxidized sebum and dead skin cells that are clogging your pores.
 When a pore is only partially clogged, it’s open to the air, and the reaction between the air and the gunk in your pore makes the blemish appear black.
 On the other hand, a fully clogged pore is covered with skin and appears white, AKA a whitehead.

 It’s true, you can’t close your pores or get rid of them.
 But you can take steps to keep them healthy and strong.
 It’s all about your daily skincare routine.